 When I think of IKEA, the first two images that pop into my mind are bins of miniature golf-sized pencils (for writing down measurements) and their meaty print product catalog that takes up my entire mailbox.
 Of course, there’s a digital version, too.
 But consumers still love to ogle furniture on paper – so much so that The Wall Street Journal noted that a recent IKEA 200 million-plus print run was more than double the number of new Bibles published that year.

-At last month’s DEVELOP3D LIVE conference, the largest international trade show for the CAD industry, IKEA’s Martin Enthed reminded the audience that when they’re shopping for kitchen cabinets in the IKEA catalog, they’re not really looking at cabinets.
+At the 2016 DEVELOP3D LIVE conference, the largest international trade show for the CAD industry, IKEA’s Martin Enthed reminded the audience that when they’re shopping for kitchen cabinets in the IKEA catalog, they’re not really looking at cabinets.
 What customers are actually staring at are photorealistic rendered images of 3D CAD models of kitchen cabinets.

 With each piece of IKEA furniture being offered in numerous colors and styles, and sectional furniture offering endless combinations for consumers, photographing physical products for the catalog had become a logistical nightmare.
 Creating virtual furniture eliminated the need to ship furniture to the photo studio, and the need to physically move the furniture and later store it.